SANDBOX/Protocol Controls

 egress.protocolRules adds protocol-aware controls after outbound traffic is allowed by trafficRules.

 Use it when a sandbox must reach a broad protocol endpoint but only a subset of protocol operations should be allowed.
-The first supported protocol is remote MCP over HTTP or HTTPS.
+Sandbox0 supports HTTP request controls and remote MCP controls over HTTP or HTTPS.

 How It Fits#